 3. Be Mindful of a Home that has Been Recently Redecorated

 When purchasing a home, a fresh coat of paint, new flooring, or a manicured lawn can undoubtedly be attractive.
 But don’t let this camouflage other issues!
 If you notice or suspect that major cosmetic renovations have been done, ask for disclosures that there were no cracks in the walls or other areas of the structure.
 Disguising the results of foundation damage with fresh drywall and paint can be a band-aid that hides the actual problem.
 Get a professional inspection before closing on the home to ensure that no distressing issues are hiding beneath paint or drywall.

 4. If There is Foundation Damage, Do Not Depend on the Seller

-While it is a good idea to make the purchase of the home contingent upon the foundation being repaired, you need to be heavily involved in the repair.
+While it is a good idea to purchase the home contingent upon the foundation being repaired, you need to be heavily involved in the repair.
 The seller can be easily motivated to find the quickest and cheapest option to satisfy this demand.
 Many companies are notorious for delivering a quote for only part of the repair.
-Meaning this will be much cheaper, but won’t actually fix the problem.
-This can and will leave you with more repairs and expenses in the future.
+This will be much cheaper initially but won’t fix the problem.
+And, this can and will leave you with more repairs and expenses in the future.
 If you are in the home buying process in Tangipahoa Parish, have the home inspected to ensure that issues have been thoroughly addressed and repaired before purchase.

 If you are in the market for a home, use a trusted, local structural engineer to inspect the house.
-If there is a need for foundation repair, trust a local company that understands the natural impacts of Tangipahoa Parish as well as how to make the necessary repairs!
+And if there is a need for foundation repair, trust a local company that understands the natural impacts of Tangipahoa Parish as well as how to make the necessary repairs!
 For over 30 years, WCK Foundation Repair has been helping homeowners and buyers restore the value and safety of their homes.
 You can trust the quality of our repairs, and we offer a fully transferrable lifetime warranty with our service.